androidfanatic/Wallpaper-for-reddit/README.md

 Fetch wallpapers from Reddit and display in an interative app with options to:

-* Share wallpaper

-* Set wallpaper

-* Save favorites

 ![Screenshot](device-2015-12-25-150338.png "Screenshot")

+* Set, share wallpaper and save as favorite

 Liraries/ORM used: